wds4/electron-react-boilerplate-sqlite3/README.md

 ```bash
 db.close();
 ```
+Add the folder: `sql` to `release/app`.
+This is where the database will be placed in dev mode.
 You may or may not want to place your database in .gitignore with the following line:

 ```bash
 release/app/sql